UNC's Seventh Woods transferring home to South Carolina for a fresh start

 The Gamecocks were thought to be a strong possibility for Woods as soon as he left UNC.
 He and Gamecocks head coach Frank Martin built a close relationship during his recruitment, so close that USC battled UNC for his services in the hours leading up to his announcement.
 Woods prepped at Hammond School, a mere seven miles from USC's Colonial Life Arena.

-There was only one problem.
-USC only had one available scholarship and needed a big man, not a point guard, after forward Felipe Haase transferred to Mercer.
-The Gamecocks used that scholarship on Tennessee Tech graduate transfer Micaiah Henry.
+There was only one problem with getting Woods at USC this time around.
+The Gamecocks only had one available scholarship and needed a big man, not a point guard, after forward Felipe Haase transferred to Mercer.
+The USC used that scholarship on Tennessee Tech graduate transfer Micaiah Henry.

 Woods is ineligible for the 2019-20 season after transferring.
 He will pay his own way at USC this year and play his final season in 2020-21 on scholarship.